grimmlab/gumbeldore/README.md

     1: 64  # Beam width 1 (= greedy) with a batch size of 64 per worker.
 }
 ```

+## A note on how to start

+When using our method, we would advise to start with the sampling method "wor" (see section **Gumbeldore config** below).
+Here, solutions to a problem instance are sampled in multiple rounds without replacement, but _without_ the advantage-based trie update derived in the paper.
+In the paper we show that this method alone gives very good results.
+So you can see how far you can get with this method alone, and then switch to "gumbeldore" and start tuning the step size that controls the advantage-based update.
+So, using sampling without replacement as a baseline is always a good idea.

 ## Overview